Vector fields with big and small volume on the 2-sphere

+We recall that a unit vector field is a critical point of the volume functional if and only if the corresponding submanifold of $T^1M$ is minimal, cf. \cite{ GilMedranoLlinaresFusterSecond}.

-In article \cite{Alb2021} we discover a sufficient condition to have a minimal volume vector field.
+In article \cite{Alb2021} one discovers a sufficient condition to have a minimal volume vector field.
 First, let $A=A_1+\sqrt{-1}A_0:M\lrr\C$ be the function defined by the components of $\na X$ in the direct orthonormal frame $\{X,Y\}$ on $M$.
 In other words, let $A_0,A_1$ be the functions defined by

 Then, if $X$ satisfies the following differential equation in a conformal chart $z$ of $M$:

 then $X$ has minimal volume over its domain.
 We remark this equation is reminiscent of the minimal area surface graph equation.